TalentToolbox/Documentation/Developers/Good-Commit-Messages.md

 ## Examples

+Bad:
+> Get employee details for report straight from employees table

 Good:
 >`BUGS-890 employee names and external ref changed to be non-static in reports

+Even better:
+>`BUGS-890 employee names and external ref changed to be non-static in reports
 >
 > We needed these properties to be 'live' rather than static, so if a person changed their name, that would be reflected in reports This was achieved by pulling this data directly from the Employees table when loading report data.

-Bad:
-> Get employee details for report straight from employees table